Collar bone pain physiotherapyBy Nigel Chua

-Medication, injections and shoulder physiotherapy can help reduce the symptoms of clavicle pain.
+Medication, injections and shoulder physiotherapy can help to reduce the symptoms of clavicle pain.

-If symptoms fail to resolve the condition, then surgery may be performed to remove a small portion of the distal clavicle followed by physical therapy to restore range of movement and strength
+If symptoms fail to resolve the condition, surgery may be performed to remove a small portion of the distal clavicle, followed by physical therapy to restore range of movement and strength.

-Osteomyelitis refers specificly to an infection that develops in the bone and is a very rare cause of collar bone pain.
+Osteomyelitis refers specifically to an infection that develops in the bone, and is a very rare cause of collar bone pain.

 It is also a rare side effect of head and neck surgery.